the work stuff

 Since 2012, she’s held the position of Director of Communications at at a global Managed Security Services Provider, wherein her portfolio covers all aspects of communications, marketing and branding.

 When not poring obsessively over her work, Sheela avidly seeks out antique books to add to her ever expanding trove.
 She’s particularly fond of those featuring the exquisite works of Edmund Dulac; Kay Nielsen; Virginia Sterrett; and Warwick Goble.
 Needless to say, a bookworm she truly is, with a penchant for the genres of fantasy, true crime and mystery.

 On a personal level, Sheela has been writing since the age of 7 and has won numerous state as well as nationwide awards for literary achievements.
 She is immensely thrilled to have had several of her written works immortalised in print, albeit on an exceedingly modest scale.

-In her off-hours, Sheela writes for and curates a personal blog (sheelagoh.com) (yes, this very one) which touches on female empowerment, self-love, and debunking societal expectations, to bring out the best version of you via style, beauty and wellness.
+In her off-hours, Sheela writes for and curates a personal blog (sheelagoh.com) (yes, this very one) which touches on female empowerment and self-love, to bring out the best version of you via style, beauty and wellness.
 She is a ginormous advocate of the “no such thing as style rules” movement, and perpetually campaigns to debunk societal perceptions of how women “ought” to be dressed (as clearly evidenced from starting Project Sister Act in February 2015 and The Fab 40s a month later, in March of the same year).

 When it comes to personal style, Sheela considers herself a maximalist (a category especially coined for her by the amazing Catherine), and will try anything at least once.